nnamon/nightsoferised/sessions/session3/session3.md

-Session 2 - GDB Digs Bugs!
+Session 3 - Night of Decompildation
 ==========================

 In this session, we're going to look at reversing byte code of